McLaren M9A history

 (19 Jul 1969)

 The team's busy schedule in both F1 and Can-Am left no time to develop the M9A further, so it was not seen again that season.
 Other teams' experiences proved that 4WD was a dead end, there being no performance advantage sufficient to offset the increased weight and complexity, so the car remained unused until it was sold to Tom Wheatcroft in June 1971.
 It was in his Donington Museum when it opened in 1973, and remained there until after Wheatcroft's death in 2009.
-It was then bought by Richard Mille and immaculately restored for him by Hall & Hall.
+It was then bought by a French collector and immaculately restored for him by Hall & Hall.

 Please contact Allen Brown (email@example.com) if you can add anything.